 Violence against Mechanical Lifeforms is shown in full detail, violence against organic enemies is always obscured in some way.
 This is due to Cartoon Network's censorship rules, which don't allow any blood to be shown.
 Tartakovsky still got away with a lot of Symbolic Blood with the robots, though.

-World of Badass: Given the number of supervillains and monsters that roam the planet, you have to be a Badass to avoid just ending up as a victim.
+World of Badass: Given the number of supervillains and monsters that roam the planet, you have to be rough and tough to avoid just ending up as a victim.
 Still won't always save you though.

 Wretched Hive: In "The Samurai Called Jack", Jack finds himself in one that's a futuristic cross between this and Coolest Club Ever.
 Many episodes later, the Scotsman brings his amnesiac buddy to the seaport of Heck's Bucket and uses those exact words (yet another Shout-Out).